-Summer Law Institute
+Summer Law Institute in Guanajuato, Mexico

 The Texas Tech University School of Law is a proud partner in a consortium of three law schools that has developed the Summer Law Institute, a cooperative teaching program with the University of Guanajuato.
 The University of Guanajuato Law School is one of Mexico's leading law centers and is located in the silver-mining highlands of central Mexico.
 The Institute offers a thorough introduction to Mexican Law and International Law subjects related to the United States and Latin America.